Skip to content

 June 28, 1920, Democrats Prepared To Fight” read headlines across the country as the National convention opened in San Francisco.
 Much of the focus centered around The League of Nations, which officially formed six months earlier.
 WWI ended in 1918.

-June 28, 1937, Patrolman Bert Hampton, Louisa Police Department, succumbed to gunshot wounds sustained the previous evening while attempting to arrest a drunk driver.
+June 28, 1937, Patrolman Bert Hampton, Louisa Police Department, succumbed to gunshot wounds sustained the previous evening while arresting a drunk driver.

-On June 28, 1955, Kentucky’s largest newspapers and the national press saw the 1st showing of Berea’s Wilderness Road at Indian Fort Theater, a symphonic drama of Southern Appalachia locals.
-‘Wilderness Road is more than a pageant or acting; it is the spirit of right shining through the darkness of ignorance and prejudice.
+On June 28, 1955, critics along with the national press saw the 1st showing of Berea’s Wilderness Road at Indian Fort Theater, a symphonic drama of Southern Appalachia locals.
+One wrote, ‘Wilderness Road is more than a pageant or acting; it is the spirit of right shining through the darkness of ignorance and prejudice.

 June 28, 1960, Dunmor in Muhlenberg County set a state record for rainfall with 10.4 inches.